FatimaFaour/three-tier-app/README.md

-# Three-Tier Web Application Using Docker
+# Three-Tier Web Application Using Docker and Kubernetes

-This project demonstrates a simple and clean implementation of a **three-tier web application**, with each component running inside its own Docker container.Its structure reflects a commonly used architectural pattern in modern software systems.
+This project demonstrates a simple and clean implementation of a **three-tier web application**, with each component running inside its own Docker container.
+The structure reflects a commonly used architectural pattern in modern software systems.

 The three tiers are: